 - Any firearms or weapons being imported into Canada

-Is it Possible to Walk Across the Border into Canada?
+Is it Possible to Walk Across the US Border into Canada?

 While it is more common for visitors to Canada to cross the into the country in a car, there are no Canada border crossing laws that specify they must do so in this way.
 It is, therefore quite possible to enter the country on foot from the US.
 However, this can only be done at an official border crossing point.
 Crossing into Canada without authorization or notification of the border authorities is illegal and can be punishable by fines and deportation.

-Do Road Borders into Canada Close at Night?
+Do Road Borders from US into Canada Close at Night?

 Not all border points between the US and Canada are open 24 hours a day, although many in each state do operate 24 hours a day 7 days a week all year round.
 Each border state has at least 1 crossing point which will be open at all times.
 Most of these all-weather crossing points are located on major highways.
 However, more isolated road border stations are more likely to close in the evening and are also more likely to be shut due to bad road conditions in the winter months.